NicholasSynovic/ShortStack/REPORT.md

 2. User interaction

-This is interaction that the user does on the site.
+This is interaction that the user does wihtin [ShortStack](https://nicholassynovic.github.io/shortstack).
 This includes:

 - Clicking buttons
 - Inputting text